slljack/CourseSiteGenerator/README.md

 ***
 ### Page Design Tab

-The tool bar on the top includes create, open, close, save, generate web Page, Exit, Undo, Redo, Help, Language, and About.
+The tool bar on the top includes create new, open, close, save, generate web Page, Exit, Undo, Redo, Help, Language, and About.
 ![](PageDesign.png)

 ### Language Changed